AlejoMaik/C-basics/README.md

 # C-basics
-Tic Tac Toe project developed in the codecademy C++ course
+Some projects developed in the codecademy C++ course